-The Chief Executive is the Accountable Officer with responsibility for ensuring overall Trust compliance with its statutory obligations.
+The Chief Executive has overall responsibility for this policy within the Trust.
 Implementation of, and compliance with this policy is delegated to the Senior Information Risk Owner, Caldicott Guardian, Data Protection Officer, and members of the Information Governance Committee.

 Senior Information Risk Owner (SIRO)